clemsonciti/genomics-workshop/_episodes/08-parallel-workflow.md

 	2. Perform joint genotyping across all .gvcf files to get the final VCF file for the population (GATK GenotypeGVCFs)

 # Before Starting
-As part of the exercises from Day 1, you should now have all 5 fastq files in your Raw_Fastq folder:
+As a reminder, you should now have all 5 fastq files in your Raw_Fastq folder:
 ~~~
 cd ~/genomics-workshop/Raw_Fastq
 ls -lh